Field archery

 Field archery is any archery discipline that involves shooting at outdoor targets of varying and often unmarked distance, typically in woodland and rough terrain.

 Being a traditional field sport as well as a widely recognized competitive sport in its own right, field archery can be used to improve the techniques and fitness required for bowhunting in a realistic wilderness setting.
 Archers sometimes refer to the additional skills required to deal with challenging terrain, lighting and weather conditions as "fieldcraft".

 Field archery events are usually conducted according to the rules of either the International Field Archery Association (IFAA) or the World Archery Federation (WA).
-Others may be held under the rules of national organisations such as the UK National Field Archery Society (NFAS) and the US National Field Archery Association (NFAA).
+Others may be held under the rules of national organisations such as the UK National Field Archery Society (NFAS) and the US National Field Archery Association (NFAA) and Archery Shooters Association (ASA).

 IFAA/NFAA

 International Field Archery Association (IFAA) and US National Field Archery Association (NFAA) competitions include three rounds: field, hunter, and animal.
 A round consists of 28 targets in two units of 14.

 Field rounds are at 'even' distances up to 80 yd (although some of the shortest are measured in feet), using targets with a black inner ring, two white middle rings and two black outer rings.
 Four face sizes are used for the various distances.
 A score of five points is awarded for shots which hit the centre spot, four for the white inner ring, and three for the outer black ring.

 Hunter rounds use 'uneven' distances up to 70 yd.
 Scoring is similar to a field round, the target has an all-black face with a white bullseye.
 Child and youth positions for these two rounds are closer, no more than 30 and 50 yd, respectively.

 Animal rounds use life-size 2D animal targets with 'uneven' distances reminiscent of the hunter round.
 The rules and scoring are also significantly different.
 The archer begins at the first station of the target and shoots his first arrow.
 If it hits, he does not have to shoot again.
 If it misses, he advances to station two and shoots a second arrow, then to station three for a third if needed.
 Scoring areas are vital (20, 16, or 12) and nonvital (18, 14, or 10) with points awarded depending on which arrow scored first.
 Again, children and youth shoot from reduced range.

 3D rounds use life-size models of game animals such as deer.
 It is most common to see unmarked distances in 3D archery, as the goal is to accurately recreate a hunting environment for competition, albeit a more loosely organized form of competition than other types of field archery.
 Though the goal is hunting practice, hunting tips (broadheads) are not used, as they would tear up the foam targets too much.
 Normal target or field tips, of the same weight as the intended broadhead, are used instead.